 Once you reach the top, you can walk a little further through a short stretch of bush to reach another viewpoint on the other side.
 It's not clearly marked and you'll need to have a look for a thin path leading there.

-The best month to visit is in September.
+The best month to visit these islands is in September.
 This is due to higher water temperatures, warm days and the least amount of rainfall.

 While Summer definitely offers hotter weather, there is more tropical rain and the threat of cyclones.
 Also, Summer is the peak season for dangerous marine stingers in the Coral Sea waters.